 Every year, hundreds of individuals and groups contribute their enthusiasm and skills to help the National Park Service preserve and protect its natural and cultural resources, and to serve and educate its visitors.
-Volunteers help in almost every area of the park, from working at visitor centers to answering questions about the parks animals.
+Volunteers help in almost every area of the park, from working at visitor centers to assisting on research projects.
 Both individuals and organized groups are welcome to volunteer, and opportunities are available both for highly skilled professionals and for people with little or no experience in land management.

 Did You Know?

 The Holzwarth Historic District is a former guest ranch on the Colorado River.
 Open to visitors during the summer, the property features a dozen small cabins including the Mama cabin, named after Sophia Holzwarth, who ran the rustic resort.